 Note to client: We want your informed consent.
 We want you to understand what we do with the personal health information we collect about you.
 Please ensure that you have read and understood our written statement, "Our Privacy Commitment to You".
-If you have any questions, please ask.

-I, \\\\\\, understand that to provide me with [type of health care goods or services], [name of organization] will collect personal information about me (e.g., birth date, home contact information, health history, etc.).
+If you have any questions, please ask. l,, understand that to provide me with [type of health care goods or services], [name of organization] will collect personal information about me (e.g., birth date, home contact information, health history, etc.).
 I have reviewed the [organization's] written statement on the collection, use and disclosure of personal health information.
 I understand how the written statement applies to me.
 I have been given a chance to ask questions about the [organization's] privacy policies and they have been answered to my satisfaction.

-I understand that the [organization] will only collect, use or disclose my personal health information with my express or implied consent, unless a collection, use or disclosure without consent is permitted or required by law.

-I authorize the [organization] to collect, use and disclose my personal health information for the following purposes (indicate your consent by checking the applicable box(es)):

-- □ to fundraise for the organization - □ to notify me of new services or goods available at the [organization] - □ to notify me of special events and opportunities at the [organization] (e.g. a seminar or conference) - □ [add any other purposes that require express consent]

-I understand that I can withdraw my consent at any time by contacting: [contact person].

-I agree to [organization] collecting, using and disclosing personal health information about me as set out above and in the written statement.
+I understand that the [organization] will only collect, use, or disclose my personal health information with my express or implied consent, unless a collection, use or disclosure without consent is permitted or required by law.
+I further authorize the [organization] to collect, use and disclose my personal health information for the following purposes (indicate your consent by checking the applicable box(es)): to use or disclose your personal health number to verify your identity or to access other personal health records about you in order to provide health care services to you16 to fundraise for the organization to notify me of new services or goods available at the [organization] to notify me of special events and opportunities at the [organization] (e.g. a seminar or conference) [add any other purposes that require express consent] I understand that I can withdraw my consent at any time by contacting: [contact person].
+I agree to [organization] collecting, using, and disclosing personal health information about me as set out above and in the written statement.
 Signature: Printed Name: Date:

+16 Express consent is not required for this purpose where the individual's health number has already been collected to provide health care services that are paid by OHIP.

+Privacy Resources

+1. Ontario

+- Personal Health Information Protection Act, 2004 - Information and Privacy Commissioner of Ontario

+2. Canada

+- Personal Information Protection and Electronic Documents Act, 2000 - Office of the Privacy Commissioner of Canada

+3. College of Dietitians of Ontario

+Visit the College's website at www.collegeofdietitians.org.
+Enter key word, "privacy" in the search box.

+Please feel free to contact the College's Practice Advisory Service practiceadvisor@collegeofdietitians.org

+416-598-1725 / 1-800-668-4990, ext.
+397